 Cost: Spend $4 on a packet of seeds.

-Perfect for adding bursts of color among the mostly pale and white blooms typical for a moon garden, night phlox — aka “midnight candy” — comes in purple, red, or white colors.
+Perfect for adding bursts of color among the mostly pale and white blooms typical for night garden flowers, night phlox — aka “midnight candy” — comes in purple, red, or white colors.
 A low-growing ground cover native to South Africa, its buds open at dusk and emit a pleasing aroma.

 USDA Hardiness Zones: 9 to 10

 Care: Plant in full sun and well-drained soil; drought-tolerant but do best with regular watering.
 Can be grown in-ground or in containers.

 Fragrance: A mix of honey, almond, and vanilla